eschnett/FastSphericalHarmonics.jl/README.md

 [`FastSphericalHarmonics.jl`](https://github.com/eschnett/FastSphericalHarmonics.jl)
 package wraps the
 [`FastTransforms.jl`](https://github.com/JuliaApproximation/FastTransforms.jl)
-Julia package to calculate Spherical Harmonics.
+Julia package to calculate spherical harmonics.

 `FastSphericalHarmonics.jl` is a powerful, efficient, and well thought out package.
 Unfortunately, its user interface is difficult to use for